Swamp Fox Passage

 The Swamp Fox Trail is one of the Lowcountry’s oldest Picture of Trail trails.
 It offers a long, flat out-and-back journey through the swampy wetlands and coastal pine forests of Francis Marion National Forest.
 When Revolutionary War General Francis Marion sought refuge from British troops in the state’s Lowcountry swamps, he earned the nickname “Swamp Fox.”
 His guerilla tactics and legendary reputation eventually led Boy Scout leaders to name this trail after Marion when it was built in 1968.
 As far back as the late nineteenth century, logging companies had already moved into the area, eventually developing a 300-mile network of railbeds for their logging trains.
 The network was abandoned during the 1920s; a decade before the Forest Service purchased the land.
 Today, the elevated railways make fine hiking and mountain biking paths in stretches that are swampy, while boardwalks and footbridges help elsewhere.

-No equestrian or off-road vehicle use is permitted.
+No off-road vehicle use is permitted, equestrians where designated.
 Deer, wild turkey, songbirds, and waterfowl are abundant along the trail.
 There are two trailheads, and either one will provide you with an enjoyable hike and diverse views.
 Of note is the Wadboo Swamp (which should be avoided after rain) near the western entrance at Canal Recreation Area, and the grassy savanna around Dog Swamp and Turkey Creek.
 This Lowcountry section of the Palmetto Trail connects the Awendaw and Lake Moultrie Passages.

 Temporary Reroute for Cane Gully (directions are posted on trail):